Today is the day, the beginning of the September 30-day Cleaning and Organizing challenge.

 You can read about my meal planning HERE.
 You can also find a September printable in the RESOURCE LIBRARY.
 One has suggested meals for every day and the other is blank for you to fill out yourself.

 Well, it’s off to the races.

 There is a list that I’ve compiled of the things to remember to do in each of the daily chore areas.
-When you sign-up for my blog newsletters you will get access to my resource library which includes cleaning and organizing forms.
+When you sign up for my blog newsletters you will get access to my resource library which includes cleaning and organizing forms.

 If you can’t start today…Not a problem.
-You can start this anytime and again, adjust it to what works best for you.
+You can start this anytime and again, and adjust it to what works best for you.
 Above all else, even if you just get a shelf organized, you will feel that sense of order and accomplishment that we all crave right now.
 At least for me, one little success gives me the spark to move on to the next project.